George Square: Social history

 George Square is also a place for musical events, light shows, ceremonies, sporting celebrations, political gatherings, and for annual Remembrance Day parades.

 The square has often been the scene of political events and, protests.
 Perhaps the most famous was the Battle of George Square in 1919, when skilled engineers campaigning for a 40-hour working week held a rally.
 Although a crowd of over 100,000 is often claimed, contemporary sources put it at 20–25,000.
 The meeting descended into violence between the protesters and the police, with the riot act being read.
 The city's radical reputation, and the raising of the red flag on 27 January (although the strike leaders disassociated themselves from this action), made some members of the Coalition government fear a Bolshevik revolution was afoot.
 The Sheriff of Lanarkshire called for military assistance.
 Ten thousand troops, mainly from Scotland, were deployed, although they did not arrive until the riot was over.
 Six tanks arrived the following Monday, but never left their depot in the Cattle Market.
-This gives George Square the distinction of being the last place in Britain to have been occupied by the army.

 In February 2005, the square was closed to pedestrians for a two-month restoration project, including the replacement of the red asphalt concourse, and the cleaning of stone and the statues in the square, most notably that of Walter Scott.

 Scenes for the zombie movie World War Z were filmed in the square in August 2011, using the resemblance of buildings to Philadelphia's financial district.

 Plans to remove the greenspace and lease the area for temporary businesses and events has been controversial.
 In 2012 a campaign was started to restore the square to its previous state.

 Remodelling

+2012 Scheme

 In 2012 Glasgow City Council voted to spend £15m on a "makeover", of the square, in preparation for the 2014 Commonwealth Games, to make it "a place fit for the 21st Century".
 The plans included removing all of the monuments and statues in the square, ostensibly for restoration.
 However, the council said that "it is possible" that the monuments "may not return to the square", but will rather be relocated to "an area of regeneration".
 Only one monument was certain to remain; the Cenotaph by Sir John James Burnet.